Intertidal high energy over mud below mean sea level

 This page should be cited as:

-Department of Environment and Science, Queensland (2019) Intertidal high energy over mud below mean sea level, WetlandInfo website, accessed 1 February 2023.
+Department of Environment, Science and Innovation, Queensland (2019) Intertidal high energy over mud below mean sea level, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/aquatic-ecosystems-natural/estuarine-marine/descriptions/28/